Giovanni Aloi: Career

-Aloi has worked in different capacities for some of the most important museums and galleries in the UK and the US.
 Between 1999 and 2004, Aloi worked in the Education Department at Whitechapel Art Gallery.
 While in 2007 he began to work at Tate Galleries in London as associate faculty.

 At the same time, Aloi taught Modern and Contemporary Art at Queen Mary University of London (2006-2014), Roehampton University (2009-2013), and Sotheby's Institute of Art (2012 to today).

 Radio, TV, and presentations

 In 2013, Aloi contributed to a documentary film titled Royal Pets: One's Best Friend, part of a series The Royals.

 In July 2014, Aloi contributed to the BBC Radio 3 program titled Animals and Anthropomorphism along with animal-studies expert Susan McHugh and novelist Karen Joy Fowler.
 In June 2015, Aloi also contribute to a BBC Radio 4 program titled Butterflies.
 And in 2016, he contributed to the episode of the same series dedicated to the lobster in art and culture.
 In 2020, Aloi was interviewed by Ferren Gipson for Art Matters Podcast, Art UK.
 In 2021, Aloi was in conversation on WLPN with co-curator and artist Andrew Yang about the exhibition Earthly Observatory.
+Aloi has appeaed multiple times on the PBS Lake Shore program Roundtable Perspecives.

-Aloi has regularly presented papers in institutions like the Getty Center, New York Botanic Garden, Dulwich Picture Gallery, Natural History Museum in London, Tate Modern, The Royal Institute of Great Britain, Cambridge University, The Art Institute of Chicago, The Chicago Museum of Contemporary Art and the Courtauld Institute of Art.
+Aloi has presented at the Getty Center, New York Botanic Garden, Dulwich Picture Gallery, Natural History Museum in London, Tate Modern, The Royal Institute of Great Britain, Cambridge University, The Art Institute of Chicago, The Chicago Museum of Contemporary Art and the Courtauld Institute of Art.